djgroen/flee/doc/FleeCSVTutorial.md

 </table>

-In this example, conflict zone A is repeated with fatalities of 3 and 38.
-Choose initial essence of locations (one of each location) as indicated in Table 2.
+In this example, conflict zone A is repeated with fatalities of 3 and 38 as indicated in Table 2.
+Choose initial essence of locations (one of each location) as illustrated below:
 * A = 3
 * B = 23
 * C = 7